The Tool

 The Sketch Map Tool project has been developed in close cooperation between the HeiGIT and the GIScience Research Group from Heidelberg University with the generous contributions of several sponsors and support by partner organizations.

-The first prototype of the tool has been created within the Waterproofing Data project.
-The project T2S Waterproofing Data has been financially supported by the Belmont Forum and NORFACE Joint Research Programme on Transformations to Sustainability, co-funded by DLR/BMBF (Federal Ministry of Education and Research) as part of its Social-Ecological Research funding priority, ESRC/Global Challenges Research Fund (ES/S006982/1), FAPESP and the European Commission through Horizon 2020.
-The tool has been tested by different organizations in Germany, Chile, Brazil, Mozambique and Madagascar in recent years.
-Thanks to the support of the German Red Cross and the financial contribution of the German Federal Foreign Office within the frame of the Globalprojekt II ,,Stärkung und Weiterentwicklung der Internationalen Humanitären Hilfe und des Internationalen Humanitären Systems", the Sketch Map Tool has been improved and extended in order to make it available for usage by the Red Cross Red Crescent Movement and similar organizations.
+The development of the Sketch Map Tool started first as an idea and soon as a simple prototype in the Waterproofing Data project, funded by the Federal Ministry of Education and Research.
+This first prototype received a major update in 2021 when the user-interface was improved and the color detection (using computer vision methods) was implemented.
+Since then, the tool has been tested by various humanitarian organizations worldwide, including in Germany, Chile, Columbia, Brazil, Mozambique, Madagascar and Sudan in recent years.
+Thanks to the support of the German Red Cross and the financial contribution of the German Federal Foreign Office within the framework of the Globalprojekt II "Stärkung und Weiterentwicklung der Internationalen Humanitären Hilfe und des Internationalen Humanitären Systems", the Sketch Map Tool has been improved and extended to make it available for use by the Red Cross Red Crescent Movement and similar organizations.
+The Globalprojekt II contributes to reducing the negative consequences of disasters and crises for affected populations by extending strategic humanitarian key topics and innovative approaches.
+Since the Relaunch 2023, the Sketch Map Tool is a part of the HeiGIT tools.

-If you have questions or would like to provide feedback, please reach out to the project team (→ Contact).
+If you have questions or would like to provide a feedback, please reach out to the project team.

 Picture of a group mapping situation.